Why doesn't this CSS transform work?

-There are 5 buttons in a row in a grid.
-I have two buttons of the same class.
+There are 5 buttons in a row in a grid with images.
+I have two images of the same class.
 When you hover over one, both should enlarge slightly.

 However, only 1 enlarges.
 The other one has a rotate transform and doesn’t enlarge.
-If it remove the transform, then each will enlarge, but only on the button hovering.
+If it remove the transform, then each will enlarge, but only on the image hovering.

-How do I make both enlarge at the same time while keeping the rotate transform?
+How do I make both images enlarge at the same time while keeping the rotate transform on the one image?

 CSS: